 After 125 years of braving the elements, the Victorian home could stand no more.

-Over the next several months the water would re-claim the wreckage, and a year later the rising waters had almost completely engulfed Holland Island.
+Over the next several months the water would re-claim the wreckage; a year later Holland Island was gone.

-By 2012, the island had been completely submerged during high tide.
-As of the date of this post, Google Maps is still using a pre-2011 satellite image allowing us to examine what was left of the house and Holland Island before they disappeared.
+By 2012 the island had completely eroded.
+As of the date of this post, Google Maps is still using pre-2011 satellite images allowing us to examine what was left of the house and Holland Island before they disappeared.

 Left to right: on it’s last legs, the house – now missing walls from water damage – finally collapses